bricaud/graphexp/README.md

 Additional parameters can be configured inside the file `graphConf.js`.

 **New** : GraphExp has now curved links and can display multiple edges between 2 nodes.
 Thanks to a contribution from [agussman](https://github.com/agussman).
-This is the default, you still can come back to straight edges by setting `use_curved_edges = False` in `graphConf.js`.
+This is the default, you can still come back to straight edges by setting `use_curved_edges = false` in `graphConf.js`.

 ![graphexpzoom](https://github.com/bricaud/graphexp/blob/master/images/graphexpzoom.png "Exploration of the Tinkerpop modern graph")
 ![graphexpzoom with curved edges](https://github.com/bricaud/graphexp/blob/master/images/curved_links.png "Exploration of the Tinkerpop modern graph with curved links and multiple edges between node 1 and 2")